procszoo/procszoo/README.md

     sudo apt-get -y install autoconf gcc make libc6-dev

 On the RHEL/CentOS/Scientific Linux >= 6, because of SELinux
-causing some libffi bug, if you try python3, please disable SELinux as follows
+causing some libffi bug, if you try python3, please disable SELinux as follows,

     sudo sed -i -e 's/^SELINUX.*=.*/SELINUX=disabled/g' /etc/selinux/config
     sudo reboot

+If you will clone the *procszoo* in your home directory, On the RHEL/CentOS/Scientific Linux/Fedora, the default mode of your home directory is 0400, this will cause trouble, hence change it

+    chmod go+rx ${HOME}

 Building
 --------